DInnaD/labnotebook/content/lab-notebook/2012-02-03-different-ways-of-visualizing-distribution-overlap.md

 ---
+categories:
+- ecology
 comments: true
-date: 2012-02-03 10:13:51
+date: 2012-02-03T10:13:51Z
-layout: post
+redirects:
+- /wordpress/archives/3785
+- /archives/3785
 slug: different-ways-of-visualizing-distribution-overlap
-title: Different ways of visualizing distribution overlap
-redirects: [/wordpress/archives/3785, /archives/3785]
-categories:
-- ecology
 tags:
 - warning-signals
+title: Different ways of visualizing distribution overlap
+url: /2012/02/03/different-ways-of-visualizing-distribution-overlap/
 ---

 I spend a lot of time comparing distributions.
 There's lots of different ways to visualize these comparisons, I'm not sure what is the most effective & intuitive way to indicate their overlap.